spinnaker/spinnaker.github.io/reference/providers/ecs.md

 The `tags` naming strategy uses information from tags on the resource to derive information like application, stack, detail, etc.

 To use ECS service tags, your Amazon ECS account must be [opted into using the long Amazon Resource Name (ARN) format](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-account-settings.html#ecs-resource-ids).
-In addition your AWS `SpinnakerManaged` role will need to call [`ecs:ListAccountSettings`](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ListAccountSettings.html) in order to validate whether your account is compatible with tags.
+In addition, your AWS `SpinnakerManaged` role will need to call [`ecs:ListAccountSettings`](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ListAccountSettings.html) in order to validate whether your account is compatible with tags.

 Currently these tags are only applied at the ECS service level which is then configured to propagate the tags to any tasks created by the service scheduler.